 Greig Farm – Red Hook

-About an hour and a half from central Westchester, this farm has been offering PYO fruits and vegetables for more than 60 years—and it doesn’t use synthetic chemicals.
-Strawberry harvesting begins in June.
-You’ll also find goats, a market where you can have breakfast and lunch, and a Saturday farmer’s market.
+For over 60 years, this farm, which is about an hour and a half from central Westchester, has been offering PYO fruits and vegetables—and strawberry harvesting begins in June.
+You’ll also find goats, a market where you can have breakfast and lunch, and a daily farmer’s market.

 Mead Orchards – Tivoli